A child-friendly way to explain puberty for kids

 • Your three-year-old might walk into the bathroom when you’re changing your tampon or pad.
 They might ask why you’re bleeding down there.

-• Your five-year-old might have noticed that their father has pubic hair and wants to know when they too will get hair down there.
+• Your five-year-old might have noticed that their father has pubic hair and wants to know when they, too, will get hair down there.

 • Your seven-year-old might be upset because their 13-year-old sister won’t have a bath with them anymore, and they want to know why.

-So your three-year-old walks into the bathroom when you’re changing your tampon or pad and they ask why you’re bleeding down there.
-You might say ‘ That is called my period and it happens to most girls when they are grown up’.
+So your three-year-old walks into the bathroom when you’re changing your tampon or pad, and they ask why you’re bleeding down there.
+You might say,’ That is called my period, and it happens to most girls when they are grown up’.

 You don’t need to worry about giving kids too much information.
 Anything they don’t understand will be forgotten because it just won’t make sense to them.
-Puberty for kids is processed in the exact same way that kids process any new information that they hear.
+Puberty for kids is processed in the same way that kids process any new information that they hear.
 If it is relevant, they may remember some of what they learnt.
 If it isn’t relevant, they will just forget about it.

 This article talks more about how to work out if your child is ready to hear about sex.